isomerpages/govtech-corp/_about-us/What We Do/Our Digital Government Efforts.md

 opportunities, or a government agency seeking to leverage shared technology platforms and expertise to further enhance the digitalisation of public services across Singapore – we encourage you to get involved.&nbsp;</p>
-<p>Contact us today to explore potential collaborations and contribute to
+<p><a href="https://www.tech.gov.sg/contact-us/" rel="noopener noreferrer nofollow" target="_blank">Contact us</a> today
-building a more digitally smarter, more digitally connected Singapore for all.</p>
+to explore potential collaborations and contribute to building a more digitally smarter, more digitally connected Singapore for all.</p>